Frontify/guideline-blocks/packages/color-kit-block/README.md

 # Color Kit Block

-This block allows the user to see pallette of colors.
+This block allows the user to see color palettes.